-The two types of complex regional pain syndrome are CRPS Type 1 (formerly known as reflex sympathy dystrophy or RSD), in which the cause is unknown, and CRPS Type 2, which may occur due to direct injury to a nerve, a fracture, a surgery, or following a severe infection.
+The two types of complex regional pain syndrome are CRPS Type 1 and CRPS Type 2.
+Type 1 (formerly known as reflex sympathy dystrophy or RSD), causes extreme pain following an injury, surgery, or immobilization, but it can develop in the absence of injury.
+Type 2 (formerly called causalgia), may occur due to direct and known injury to a nerve.

 Patients with CRPS Type 1 typically experience extreme pain following a trivial injury to the hand, foot, arm, or leg, with no confirmed nerve damage.
 They feel pain that is disproportionate to the original injury because the body’s nervous system overreacts, sending pain signals to the injury site long after the injury has healed.

 Center for Pain Management has found that early treatment can alleviate or minimize pain and prevent symptoms from progressing.
-If you’re looking for a pain management specialist who has extensive experience treating patients with CRPS, please call us to request a consultation: (317) 706-7246.
+If you’re looking for a pain management specialist who has extensive experience treating patients with complex regional pain syndrome, please call us to request a consultation: (317) 706-7246.

 In addition to chronic pain, symptoms may include: